poppy-project/poppy-humanoid/README.md

 You need support ?
 The [Poppy forum](forum.poppy-project.org) is the best (and single) place to ask for help !

+You can in particular check for the [Poppy Humanoid category](https://forum.poppy-project.org/c/poppy-creatures/humanoid).

 ## Contribution

+If you are interrested by contribuing to the Poppy project, you can **take a look at [open issues](https://github.com/poppy-project/poppy-humanoid/issues) and [call for contributions](https://forum.poppy-project.org/tags/call-for-contributions)**.

-The Poppy project involves a very large scope of disciplines:
+Morevover, the Poppy project involves a very large scope of disciplines:
  - Engineering fields such as computer science, mechanics, electronics, machine learning...
  - Humanities such as cognitive science, psychology...
  - Life science such as biology, biomechanics,...